kateramoto/fernandfigco/_posts/2026-03-22-best-travel-stroller.md

 > 💡 **Pro tip:** Roll the stroller all the way down the jet bridge before handing it off — don't check it at the counter.
 Gate checking means it gets handled more gently and comes back to you right at the plane door when you land.

-The one thing I'd flag: it's not a stroller you'd want as your only stroller for everyday use.
+A couple things I'd flag: the fold is tricky to learn, definitely check out this [video](https://www.youtube.com/watch?v=tmH8-YUUjJs), once you get the hang of it -- it's magic. also it's not a stroller you'd want as your only stroller for everyday use.
 The basket underneath is on the smaller side and it's not built for rough terrain.
 But as a dedicated travel stroller?
 It's exactly what it's supposed to be.

 ---

+Whatever you choose — check the recline, check the fold dimensions against your airline's overhead bin specs, and make sure you actually know how to fold it before you get to the airport.
+Practice at home.
+Trust me on that one.